 Pour your corn syrup onto one of your small plates, and sugar and lemon zest into the other.
 Tip the martini glass upside down and dip the rim into the corn syrup, letting any excess drips fall off.
 Then dip the rim into the sugar and lemon zest to coat it evenly.

 Place heavy cream and white chocolate chips in a microwave-safe bowl, and microwave on 50% power in 30-second intervals until smooth, stirring in between.
-Add peppermint extract and stir until smooth.
+Add lemon extract and stir until smooth.

-I used small zip-lock bags to pipe this drip since my drip bottles were full of chocolate ganache from another project.
-A drip bottle would work well also!
+I used small zip-lock bags to pipe this drip (since my squeeze bottles were full of chocolate ganache from another project).
+A squeeze bottle would work well also!

 When your ganache has cooled to a moderate temperature – it should feel slightly warm and still be fairly liquid – transfer it to your piping bag or squeeze bottle.
 Squeeze about ¼ c of the ganache into the martini glass, and then quickly invert the glass over the cake, pressing the glass into the cake at an angle (check out my video for an extra guide on this step).
 Slowly drizzle ganache away from the glass, letting it fall down the edge of the cake to create drips.